nosilver4u/ewww-image-optimizer/readme.txt

 * changed: better compatibility between Autoptimize and ExactDN
 * fixed: CSS, JS, and other resources could be skipped by ExactDN in certain circumstances
 * fixed: Jupiter theme captcha incompatible with ExactDN
+* fixed: prevent calls to php_uname when it is disabled
+* fixed: MacOS X installer for PNGOUT

 = 4.1.3 =
 * fixed: infinite loop when removing invalid API key